Healthcare in Nicaragua: Before the 1979 Sandinista Revolution

 Before the 1979 Sandinista Revolution, the Nicaraguan health system consisted of four distinct agencies and independent health ministry offices in each province.
 There was little coordination amongst these institutions, and this system was fraught with provincial differences in salaries, administrative procedures, and more.
 During this 1970s period, Nicaragua had one of the worst life expectancies at birth and one of the highest levels of infant mortality in the regional area.
 Both of these measures have improved markedly up to 2016, average life expectancy now reaching 74.5 years.

 There also existed an unequal distribution of health resources.
-Only 25% of the total health budget was controlled by the Ministry of Health, and 90% of the services went to 10% of the population.
+Only 25 percent of the total health budget was controlled by the Ministry of Health, and 90 percent of the services went to ten percent of the population.
 Even though only a quarter of the population lived in the capital city of Managua, health professionals were disproportionately concentrated there.
 In 1972, half of all Nicaraguan doctors and more than two-thirds of nurses worked in Managua.